 IP commercialization is the main part of the invention process.
 You can set up your own business, and handle all the steps from manufacturing products to designing sales and marketing plans.
 Although, the return on investment is high if you go for business yourself, but for this, you need a lot of money with greater commitment to risk.

-Patent licensing is another option for bringing IP in the market.
+Patent licensing is another option for bringing your innovative ideas in the market.
 Individual inventors, students, and small businesses that don't have enough funds to start manufacturing processes can take advantage of this IP monetization option.
-It enables innovators to retain the ownership of their IP assets by licensing the right to use patented technologies to top players or investors, and get paid on the future sales.
+It enables innovators to retain the ownership of their IP assets by signing patent licensing agreements with top players or investors, and get paid on the future sales.

 At Scintillation Research and Analytics, we have an objective of making innovators' life very easy, and help them earn maximum at minimum investment.
-We do market analysis for each element of each patent in an intellectual property portfolio, explore different monetization opportunities, and develop exclusive IP strategies.
-Two options for patent licensing:
+We do market research for each element of each patent in an intellectual property portfolio, and develop customized patent licensing strategies.

 1. Non-Exclusive Licensing

 2. Exclusive Licensing (Anchor Partnership)

 Before you start with designing commercialization strategy for your IP assets, ask yourself these three simple questions:

 1. Your goal – What your short-term and long-term plans are for your IP portfolio?